 - Next, read and fully understand the PSU Psychology Program’s Internship Policy and sign the Confirmation of Understanding form and put it in Dr. Herzig’s mailbox (located in room 401 Hyde Hall).
 This should be your first step.

-- Dr. Herzig will send out a list of potential internship sites with additional information by the start of the advising weeks each semester.
-Please contact Dr. Herzig directly to get a new internship site approved.
+- The faculty supervisor will send out a list of potential internship sites with additional information by the start of the advising weeks each semester.
+Please contact the supervisor directly to get a new internship site approved.
 (In the past, students have interned at mental health and social services agencies, at area schools where they worked with school counselors and school psychologists, and at community youth and senior centers.)

-- The references, professional statement, and internship agreement must be submitted prior to receiving permission to enroll in the course from Dr. Herzig and the psychology faculty.
+- The references, professional statement, and internship agreement must be submitted prior to receiving permission to enroll in the course.
 Therefore, these steps must be completed the semester BEFORE engaging in the internship.